Grade A and actionable: De-coding the terror threat to Tamil Nadu

 New Delhi, Aug 24: The presence of Lashkar-e-Tayiba terrorists in Coimbatore led to the declaring of a high alert in Tamil Nadu.

-The Intelligence Bureau said that at least 6 operatives of the outfit had entered Tamil Nadu and then taken shelter in Coimbatore.
+The Intelligence Bureau (IB) said that at least 6 operatives of the outfit had entered Tamil Nadu and then taken shelter in Coimbatore.
 An IB source informed OneIndia that the alert was sounded after the intelligence was found to be Grade A and actionable.

 The IB further said that one of the operatives was a Pakistani, while the rest were Sri Lankan Tamil Muslims.
 The Pakistani operative operative goes by the name Anwar Ilyas.